 To finish the hike at Shatin, continue down Maclehose Trail Section 7 as it descends on the other side of Needle Hill.

 The long winding trail down Needle Hill remains visible for quite a distance and looks quite beautiful!
-If you continue on this trail, you’d reach Lead Mine Pass and Grassy Hill.
+If you continue on this trail, you’ll reach Lead Mine Pass and Grassy Hill.

 And even while descending, the views of Lion Rock and Shatin on the right, and Tai Mo Shan on the left remain stunning!